10 Most Dangerous Cities in Illinois (2023 Update)

 Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

-For both good and bad, Illinois has a reputation in the country and the world.
-This global city is host to many high-profile concerts and events.
+For both good and bad, Illinois has a reputation in the country and the world and hosts many high-profile concerts and events.
 It’s represented on all major sports fronts.
 The cultural attractions and museums are some of the most prestigious ones on the planet.
 Yet, it may never shed its gangster history culminated with the rise and fall of Al Capone and his band of outlaws.

-Unfortunately, this ill-gotten legacy exists to this day in cities with some of the most violent crimes.
+Unfortunately, this ill-gotten legacy exists today in cities with some of the most violent crimes.
 It’s a sobering thought that the number of homicides in Illinois and the country has risen to historic highs after so much progress.
-However, it’s essential to remember that these statistics don’t speak for the state or country.
+However, it’s essential to remember that these statistics don’t represent the entire country.
 After all, the United States still strives to be “A Shining City Upon a Hill.”

 The 10 Most Dangerous Cities in Illinois: A Quick Look